In popular culture, movies and TV shows often depict prisoners as being incredibly muscular and fit.

 Training Regimen and Workouts

-One of the primary factors contributing to prisoners’ impressive muscle growth is their dedication to a consistent workout routine.
-Due to the lack of traditional gym equipment in most prisons, inmates often rely on bodyweight exercises to build strength and muscle mass.
+Prisoners’ dedication to a consistent workout routine is one of the primary factors contributing to their impressive muscle growth.
+Most prisons lack traditional gym equipment.
+Inmates often rely on bodyweight exercises to build strength and muscle mass.

 Some common exercises performed by prisoners include: